yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix_adv.md

 1. take the transpose of $A_{n \times m}$
 2. replace each entry $a_{i,j}$ with its complex conjugate

+## Permutation matrix

+A permutation matrix is a square binary matrix that has exactly one entry of 1 in each row and each column and 0s elsewhere.

 ## Jacobian

 In vector calculus, the Jacobian matrix of a vector-valued function of several variables is the matrix of all its first-order partial derivatives.